-RIDSP FHWA FTA Other Total Activity 15 (salary and operating) \$0 \$0 \$0 \$10,837 (100%) \$10,837
+RIDSP FHWA FTA Other Total Activity 15 (salary and operating) \$0 \$0 \$0 \$41,872 (100%) \$41,872

-Activity 16 - State Data Center: Census 2020
+Activity 16 - State Data Center

-Objective: As the Governor's designated State Data Center - which is a partnership between each U.S. State and the Census Bureau - RIDSP will make Census data available locally.
-This includes gathering, integrating, and providing demographic, economic, and social statistics for research, planning, and decision-making; and provide analysis, mapping, modeling, etc. to RI municipalities and other interested parties.
+Objective: As the Governor's designated State Data Center - which is a partnership between each U.S. State and the Census Bureau - RIDSP makes Census data available locally.
+This includes gathering, integrating, and providing demographic, economic, and social statistics for research, planning, and decision-making, and providing analysis, mapping, modeling, etc. to RI municipalities and other interested parties.

 - a.
 Continue to partner with the U.S. Census Bureau to provide data users with understandable, accurate, and timely information.
 Create visualizations for the RIDSP website and a network of other partners in State agencies, universities, libraries, and regional and local governments. - b.
 Compile datasets required annually (e.g. Vital Statistics Report; Boundary and Annexation Survey; State Data Center Report; Group Quarters Survey). - c.
-Provide staffing and technical assistance to the Rhode Island Complete Count Committee (RICCC) and its working teams and groups. - d.
-Develop and participate in training for Census-related data use, modeling, technology updates, etc. - e.
+Develop and participate in training for Census-related data use, modeling, technology updates, etc. - d.
 Develop data briefs and information on Census data analysis.